Mahler equations for Zeckendorf numeration: Mahler equations for Zeckendorf numeration

 and thus

 We now prove by induction on~$k$ that for each integer~$k$, there exists a positive constant~$C_k$ such that $f_n ⩾ C_kn^k$ holds for each integer $n ⩾ 0$.
-It follows easily from the relation above that each coefficient~$f_n$ satisfies $f_n ⩾ 0$ and thus $f_n ⩾ f_{n-1}$ for $n ⩾ 1$.
+It follows easily from~\eqref{eq:def} that each coefficient~$f_n$ satisfies $f_n ⩾ 0$ and $f_n ⩾ f_{n-1}$ for $n ⩾ 1$.
 Since $f_0 = 1$, each coefficient satisfies $f_n ⩾ 1$ and the result is proved for $k = 0$ with $C_0 = 1$.
 Suppose that the statement is true for some $k ⩾ 0$.
-From the previous equation, we get
+From~\eqref{eq:referee}, we get